 This project will utilize speech-to-text technology to translate auditory speech to visual characters.
 This will bypass the need for hearing aids in common communications.
 Speech recognition software has seen enormous growth in recent years.
 Every computer running windows has speech-to-text capabilities.
 All android phones use google speech to text software while Apple’s iPhone uses Apple Dictation.
 In recent years, the device called a home assistant was introduced to the public.
-This voice activated machine was created to assist users with their daily tasks such as recording shopping lists, play music, give reminders or search the internet, all with the users voice.
+This voice activated machine was created to assist users with their daily tasks such as recording shopping lists, play music, give reminders or search the internet, all with the user’s voice.
 The most popular of these devices are the Google Home, Amazon Alexa and the Apple Homekit.
-All interactions with the home assistant increases its vocabulary and incrementally improves the technology.
+All interactions with the home assistant increase its vocabulary and incrementally improves the technology.
+The only aspect that these devices differ in each other is the appearance, in terms of functionality these home assistants are very similar with the same features.
+The limitations of these devices is that it only understands fixed scripted commands and a slight deviation from this may not execute the command at all or lead to misunderstandings.
 The top speech-to-text software has an accuracy rate of 94% (Huang, 2017).
 This technology lays the foundation for our project.

 2. PROCEDURE AND ANALYSIS